Bioruebe/ImageMerge/README.md

 # ImageMerge
 A simple tool to merge single layers to one image.
 Including preview window, layer reordering and visibility toggling functionality.
 Excluding any third-party dependencies.

 I created this tool because I needed to combine multiple layers to single images.
-As I needed to decide which layers to combine, I could not use any batch mode and starting up The GIMP every time took way to long.
+As I had to decide which layers to combine and often wanted to create multiple versions with different layers enabled, I could not use any batch mode and starting up The GIMP every time would have taken way to long.
+So I decided to write a simple tool for the task.
 This is the result of a few days of trying to understand GDI+.

 ## Usage
 ![Main GUI](https://raw.githubusercontent.com/Bioruebe/ImageMerge/master/documentation/01 MainGUI.png)